 - Modularity: This was the original swappable handgun.
 There’s only a single serialized controlled part on this gun and it is an excellent option for someone who lives in a state or region where handguns are difficult to get but you want several different sizes, calibers, or grip dimensions.

 - Caliber Selection: You can have this gun in all common self-defense calibers including the hard to find .357 sig and you can change them out in less than a minute once you’re good at it.

-- Modifications: This gun is a snap to modify because the serialized part that constitute the “gun” comes out completely from the frame and the slide.
+- Modifications: This gun is a snap to modify because the serialized part that constitutes the “gun” comes out completely from the frame and the slide.
 This means you can ship your frame to get stippled, your slide to get sights…and use regular airmail for all of it.
 The “gun” can’t really be modified anyway, so you’re set!

-- Take Down & Cleaning: The gun comes part like a set of Legos.
+- Take Down & Cleaning: The gun comes apart like a set of Legos.
 There are no tiny cracks or crevices grime and unburned powder can hide in and everything on this gun can be sprayed, submerged or scrubbed without any special tools or any difficulty.
 This is one of the reasons it’s my favorite pistol.

 Reasons Not to Get a Sig P250

 - Chunky: Yep, it’s a Sig all right.
 This pistol could do for some weight watchers because it’s heavy, bulky, and refuses to fit underneath normal clothes.
 Best of luck CCW’ing this inside the waistband.

 - Double Action Only Trigger: This is the heart of the design.
 Either you love this or you hate it.
 There’s no making it lighter, changing its travel or anything of the sort.
 It also is remarkably consistent with wear and tear on the gun.
 Whereas striker fired guns will smooth out and the trigger will change with use, this is like a fine revolver…it just is the way it always was, it will always be that way, okay?